“Gottlieb is an extraordinary woman. She seems to be made completely of music”

 Ayelet, who played classical flute until the age of 18, discovered her love for avant-garde and improvised music in her teens, which led her to move to Boston to study at New England Conservatory.
 There she had the great honour of studying with true masters of the Third Stream movement, including pianist Ran Blake, vocalist Dominique Eade, composer George Russell and bassist Cecil McBee.
-But Her most significant mentor-teacher was the late, great Arnie Lawrence, with whom she performed during her high school years across Israel and Palestine.
-Arnie was a breaker of walls in music and in life, and to find a connection through music in all corners of life.
+But her most significant mentor-teacher was the late, great Arnie Lawrence, with whom she performed during her high school years in Israel and Palestine.
+Arnie taught her to listen, in music and in life, and to find a connection through music in all corners of life.
 Arnie created shared spaces, between traditionalists and free improvisers, between Arabs and Jews, between religious and secular, between adults and children.
 In 1970 he recorded an album called “Inside An Hourglass”, in which he played with his band as well as his then 8-year-old boy Erik Lawrence (Rickie), and Richard Davis’ boy Dickie, 4-year-old at the time.

 Motherhood took Ayelet by storm as her three children were born within a two-year span.
 Family has always been at the heart of Ayelet’s life and work (for example, her grandmother’s voice is sampled in the song Venezia).
 Since the birth of her children, naturally, she brings them into her creative world as well.
 In 2016, Ayelet recorded an album in tribute to that record by Arnie, along with his (now adult) son Erik, and Anat Fort, as well as her three children (2yo & 7mo at the time!).
 “I Carry Your Heart” will be released towards the 50th anniversary of Arnie’s original recording.